sd17spring/sd17spring.github.io/_assignments/final-project.md

 Patrick and Franton have written a [helpful guide](http://phuston.github.io/patrickandfrantonarethebestninjas/howto).

 Whatever implementation option you choose, you **must** include a link to your project website from your GitHub repository.
-Remember that this is part of your professional portfolio as you select a platform - choose something that will still be around in the future!
+Remember that this is part of your professional portfolio as you select a platform -- choose something that will still be around in the future!

+**Submission mechanics**: Your project's GitHub repo page should link to your web site.
+This means either the README, or the Website that is optionally displayed in the upper right corner of your GitHub repo page, should contain this link.

 ### Demo Session Poster